It is a privilege to be part of the Blog Tour for ‘ Burrowed’. Below, I share my honest opinion and thoughts. Enjoy!

 The role and importance of the younger generation is obvious in this story.
 They portray the strong voice of the author’s hope for salvation and deliverance for the kind of green community and welfare that will benefit everyone.
 The youth show that they are naturally empowered with natural wisdom, intuition and foresight.
 They should be given significant roles in our church and society.
 I leave you readers to find out how and if 17 year old ‘detective’ Jasira and her team unravel the strange incidents in Ximiu!
 Well worth its 5 stars!

-As an Author, it is very important for me to support other Authors, so here is a list of some the many books I have read and reviewed.
+As an Author, it is very important for me to support other Authors, so here is a list of some of the many books I have read and reviewed which can be found on Goodreads and Amazon.

 Please contact me if you would like me to review your book!